Sage-Bionetworks/DCA-Data-Ingress-Docs/step-1.md

 ---
 layout: default
-title: Step 1: Upload Your Data to Synapse
+title: Upload Your Data to Synapse
 nav_order: 2
 has_children: true
 ---

 ## Step 1: Upload your data to Synpase